-• Submission of 1st Supervisor Report
+Submission of 1st Supervisor Report

 Supervisors write an official report for each observation.
 These become part of the teacher candidate's licensure file.
 To the extent possible, every Supervisor Report should reference specific elements in the Teacher Candidate Assessment (TCA).
 Historically, Supervisors in the Secondary MAT program have submitted largely narrative reports that included the following elements: 1) a brief description of the lesson-what the Supervisor observed; 2) commendations-what aspects of the lesson/teaching went well; and 3) recommendations-what the teacher candidate needs to work on or improve before the next visit.
-We encourage supervisors to consider using the Classroom Observation Forms that can be found in the Documents & Forms section of the handbook.
+We encourage supervisors to use the Classroom Observation Form found in the Documents & Forms section of the handbook.

 Supervisor Meetings will provide professional development that supports the writing of these reports.
 Content Area Coordinators can also provide examples of past reports as models.
-Whatever form these supervision reports take, they should possess the following qualities:
+The reports should possess the following qualities: